What Are Sleep Terrors?

 Sleep terrors (pavor nocturnus) are an NREM sleep parasomnia characterized by sudden episodes of partial arousal with intense autonomic manifestations — screaming, crying, tachycardia, sweating, and an expression of fear — during which the child remains unconscious and unresponsive to the environment.
 They affect 1-6% of children, with a peak between 3 and 7 years of age.

-Witnessing an episode of sleep terror is extremely distressing for parents.
-The child appears terrified, may scream and thrash about, but does not recognize the parents and does not respond to attempts at consolation.
-It is important to understand that, despite the dramatic appearance, the child is not suffering consciously — they are not having a nightmare and will not remember the episode in the morning.
+Witnessing a sleep terror episode is extremely distressing for parents.
+The child appears terrified and may scream and thrash about, yet does not recognize the parents and does not respond to consolation.
+Despite the dramatic appearance, the child is not suffering consciously — they are not having a nightmare and will not remember the episode in the morning.

-Sleep terror differs fundamentally from nightmares: it occurs in the first third of the night (during deep NREM sleep), the child is not dreaming, has no memory of the episode, and does not awaken completely.
-It is a manifestation of immaturity of the mechanisms of transition between sleep stages.
+Sleep terror differs fundamentally from nightmares: it occurs in the first third of the night (during deep NREM sleep), the child is not dreaming, has no memory of the episode, and does not fully awaken.
+It reflects immaturity in the mechanisms that transition between sleep stages.

 Partial Arousal